 Èd GRATIS pou granmoun nan Angle,

 Lekti, GED.
 Rele Jodi a.

-The Literacy AmeriCorps program recruits recent college graduates from across the United States to spend a year improving literacy skills in Palm Beach County.
-We are currently in our fourth year as a state AmeriCorps program with support from Volunteer Florida, The Governor’s Commission on Volunteerism and Community Service and the Corporation for National and Community Service.
-Our AmeriCorps members are serving at 56 sites including libraries, family literacy programs, adult literacy centers, schools, community organizations, afterschool programs and preschool centers.
-At least two Saturdays per month, members give extra time volunteering with community organizations in service projects.
-These projects have included building homes with Habitat for Humanity, helping out at Special Olympics events, creating children’s literacy projects at afterschool programs, participating in homelessness awareness events, beach cleanups and many more.
+The Literacy AmeriCorps program recruits recent college graduates from across the United States to spend a year tutoring and teaching in Palm Beach County.
+The Literacy AmeriCorps program has grown and thrived since 1998, when we began with 10 AmeriCorps members.
+We are currently a state AmeriCorps program with support from Volunteer Florida, The Governor’s Commission on Volunteerism and Community Service and the Corporation for National and Community Service.
+Our 40 AmeriCorps members who come from 20 different states are serving at 56 sites including libraries, family literacy programs, adult literacy centers, schools, community organizations, afterschool programs and preschool centers.
+At least two Saturdays per month, members volunteer with community organizations in service projects.
+These projects have included building homes with Habitat for Humanity, helping out at Special Olympics events, creating children’s literacy projects at afterschool programs, participating in homelessness awareness events, beach cleanups and many others.

 In return for their year of national service, participants in this program, known as AmeriCorps members, receive a modest living allowance, an education award and health insurance.
 Literacy AmeriCorps provides opportunities for leadership development, professional growth and resume building.
 Many of our graduates have described their year of service as life changing.
 To learn more about the benefits and responsibilities of participation please read more information on the following pages: